Dairy Free Mashed Potatoes

 Instructions

-- Season to taste with more salt and pepper.
-Gently fold in the fresh chives, then serve immediately.
+- Taste and season with salt and pepper as desired.
+Gently fold in the minced chives, if using, then serve immediately.

 Notes